 A brave new world for the OEM’s

 These standardisations were significant for OEM’s mainly because they didn’t have to focus on trying to develop protocols and standards of their own.
-They could now focus on what they were trying to build; machines.
+They could now focus on what they were trying to build; machines or systems.

 But as machines became more powerful through advances in processing power and storage, OEM’s also began to evolve.
 They soon found that rather than being 80% a hardware company and 20% software, over a relatively short period of time, this was reversed.

 Suddenly the role of hardware was to support and run applications.
 Big internal battles for power and control were fought in corporate offices and inside the OEM’s, battles between the die-hard electronic engineers and the software programmers, these battles still continue today, in organisations who design and manufacture hardware in-house.

 Next came the Internet along with advances in network protocols such as ATM and latterly MPLS (and now Software-Defined Networking).
 Along with the Internet came more challenges, like security.
 The reality was that most organisations didn’t really know what the Internet meant for them, how to use or why they needed it.
 E-commerce, e-procurement, ERP, CRM, JIT (Just In Time) production, were all slowly being adopted.
 With clunky user-interfaces, poorly deployed, highly personalised and massively expensive, initially these applications caused as many challenges as they solved.